haoliangyu/terrac/README.md

 <!-- limitations -->

-The purpose of `terrac` is to provide a consistent and simple interface for terraform module hosting with different storage backends.
-It focuses on the artifcat publication and retrieval.
-It doesn't provide many advanced features of modern artifact registry, such as:
+The purpose of `terrac` is to provide a consistent and simple interface for terraform module hosting with a variety of storage backends.
+It focuses on the module publication and download.
+However, it doesn't provide or guarantee some advanced features of modern artifact registry, such as:
 * Authentication
 * High availability
 * High scalability